niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 					word
 						sign

 How many of those layers are present in a particular text is impossible to predict.
 Some tablets have columns, others do not; most surfaces have text, but not all surfaces do.
 Moreover, [ORACC][oracc] JSON potentially also has information about sentences or other discourse units, which may or may not align with the division of the object into columns and lines.

+**Discuss: c-nodes (Chunks) are strictly hierarchical and go from text body to sentence, to word (discourse units). d-nodes (Discontinuities) may be marked with a beginning and an end and are therefore, not strictly hierarchical, but may

+**

 The JSON tree for a text edition consists of a hierarchy of `cdl` keys.
 The name `cdl` is based on the three main components of the nested tree: Chunks, Discontinuities, and Lemmas.
 A Chunk is a chunk of text of any length: the entire text, a discourse unit (such as a sentence), a column, a line, a word, etc. A discontinuity is the beginning of a column, a break in the text, or the beginning of a line.
 A Lemma is the lemmatization of a single word in the text, including the information on the sign level.
 The value of a `cdl` key is a list of one or more dictionaries.
 Each of these dictionaries contains the key "node" which may have the values "c" (for Chunk), "d" (for Discontinuity), or "l" (for Lemma).
 Any "c" dictionary may contain a further `cdl` key, which again has as its value a list of dictionaries of the "c", "d", or "l" type.
 An "l" (Lemma) dictionary, is always at the bottom of the `cdl` hierarchy.
-The "l" dictionary itself contains an "f" key which has as its value a dictionary that contains all the lemmatization data.
+The "l" dictionary itself contains an "f" key which has as its value a dictionary that contains all the lemmatization data of a single word.
 The "f" dictionary includes a "gdl" key (for Grapheme Description Language), which identifies the graphemes (cuneiform signs) of which the word is composed, with information on the reading and the function (syllabogram, logogram, determinative, etc.) of those graphemes (in some [ORACC][oracc] projects the `gdl` node will include the Unicode representation of cuneiform signs themselves as well).

 The structure may be illustrated with the beginning of [P251867](http://oracc.org/dcclt/P251867), an Old Babylonian 3-line lentil (school text), edited in [DCCLT](http://oracc.org/dcclt) (beginning of the file omitted):